compute cluster/atom command¶

 A cluster is defined as a set of atoms, each of which is within the cutoff distance from one or more other atoms in the cluster.
 If an atom has no neighbors within the cutoff distance, then it is a 1-atom cluster.

-For computes cluster/atom and aggregate/atom the neighbor list needed to compute this quantity is constructed each time the calculation is performed (i.e. each time a snapshot of atoms is dumped).
-Thus it can be inefficient to compute/dump this quantity too frequently or to have multiple compute/dump commands, each of a cluster/atom or aggregate/atom style.
+For computes cluster/atom and aggregate/atom a neighbor list needed to compute cluster IDs is constructed each time the compute is invoked.
+Thus it can be inefficient to compute/dump this quantity too frequently or to have multiple cluster/atom or aggregate/atom style computes.

 This compute calculates a per-atom vector, which can be accessed by any command that uses per-atom values from a compute as input.
 See the Howto output doc page for an overview of LAMMPS output options.